sabry-awad97/web-scraping-rust/Ch.5 Storing Data/Readme.md

 ### Example

 If you're scraping weather data from various cities, you might structure your database with a "Cities" table and a "WeatherData" table.
 The "WeatherData" table could have columns for date, temperature, humidity, etc., and a foreign key referencing the city from the "Cities" table.

+## Handling Media Files

+### Understanding Media Files

+Media files, such as images, videos, audio files, and documents, are commonly found on websites.
+Web scraping involving media files requires special consideration and techniques to ensure you can efficiently and ethically retrieve and manage such content.

+### Techniques for Scraping Media Files

+1. **Image URLs**: In many cases, you won't need to download the actual media files.
+You can often extract URLs to the media files and store them for future reference.

+1. **Downloading Media**: If you do need to download media files, be sure to respect the website's terms of use and copyright.
+Download only the media files you have permission to use.

+1. **Media Scraping Libraries**: Some programming languages offer libraries specifically designed for media scraping.
+For example, Rust's `reqwest` library can download media files, and libraries like `scraper` can extract media URLs.

+1. **Asynchronous Downloading**: To speed up the downloading process, consider using asynchronous programming techniques.
+This allows you to download multiple media files concurrently.

+### Storing and Managing Media Files

+When dealing with media files, it's important to have a clear organizational structure:

+- **File Naming**: Choose descriptive and unique filenames for downloaded media files.
+You might use a combination of the file's original name, an identifier, and a timestamp.

+- **File Storage**: Store media files in an appropriate location, such as a designated folder or a cloud storage service.

+### Ethical Considerations

+When scraping media files, always respect the website's terms of use, copyright laws, and intellectual property rights.
+Do not scrape or download media files that you do not have the legal right to use.